PritishC/PritishC.github.io.OLD/_posts/2021-06-18-gate-resources.md

 Interview Preparation
 ---------------------

 I focussed on linear algebra and probability.
 For this, I used Prof Strang's LA lectures+recitations+problems, and Prof Tsitsiklis's Probability lectures+recitations+problems (upto lecture 9 - ideally the whole course should be covered).
+If you are aiming for AI/ML (the IITs/IISc call this area Intelligent Systems), then these two subjects are mandatory.